-He expressed his fascination with ancient rock art, sharing his childhood memory on the trip to Lascaux Caves in France and encouraging everyone to support TARA’s initiative.“I’ve always remembered that magic of seeing art from another civilization and, frankly, not entirely knowing the answers of why they are there, what were they there for, what were the traditions.”
+He expressed his fascination with ancient rock art, sharing his childhood memory on the trip to Lascaux Caves in France and encouraging everyone to support TARA’s initiative.“I’ve always remembered that magic of seeing art from another civilisation and, frankly, not entirely knowing the answers of why they are there, what were they there for, what were the traditions.”

 The introduction was followed by the speeches of Dr. Freda Nkirote, Head – Cultural Heritage Department, National Museums of Kenya and David Coulson, co-founder and executive chairman of TARA.

 TARA would like to express gratitude to everyone who attended the launch event, despite the “typical British weather”, as Dr. Turner noted.
 TARA was happy to see so many friends and supporters as well as representatives of partnering institutions and embassies.

 It’s the first time TARA is using a crowdfunding platform.
 Crowdfunding as a means of fundraising is increasing in popularity all over the world because it helps to connect people to projects and shared values and interests.
 The concept is simple: anyone can create an online project proposal, and anyone can donate.